 Top tips on how to stay hydrated

-Here are some tips on how to stay on top of your hydration:
+Here are some tips on how to stay hydrated throughout the day:

 - Set regular reminders on your phone throughout the day